LuigiBrosNin/UNI/Master first year/Complex systems and network science/Presentation notes.md

 # 2 Background
 4.
 called **norm** when the strategy encodes a set of rules that is followed by the large majority of a social group.
+**image-scoring**, which says that ‘cooperate with cooperators, defect with defectors’ **standing** (defined recursively: some- one is in good standing if they cooperated, or if they defected against someone in bad standing), **Stern judging**, similar to standing, additionally puts those who cooperate with those in bad standing into bad standing

+all create an incentive to heed an opponent's reputation when choosing how to act

+5.
+truth comms relies on pressure, (stable -> both benefit from truth, receiver and signaler or or when direct observation and partner-choice supplement the signals themselves) basic form -> no pressure on signalers, we need to discourage lying/signal-withholding

+# 3 Model 1 -> A first pass
+6.
+Effective communication definition